RapidSoftwareSolutions/Marketplace-Context.io-Package/README.md

 | webhookId     | String     | Unique id of a user level webhook.

 ## ContextIO.updateApplicationLevelWebhook
 Edit an existing webhook.
-Please note changes to an existing webhook are not appended but overwritten.
+Please note changes to an existing webhook are not appended but overwritten.To update the user webhook, you must specify one of the optional parameters.

 | Field              | Type       | Description
 |--------------------|------------|----------